-This sub-section presents the Servery research project context.
+This sub-section presents Servery's context.
+First, Servery (which targets a Service Platform for Innovative Communication Environment) is addressing the still unsolved problem of designing, developing and putting into operation efficient and innovative mobile service creation/deployment/execution platforms for networks beyond 3G [16].

-First, Servery (Service Platform for Innovative Communication Environment) is addressing the still unsolved problem of designing, developing and putting into operation efficient and innovative mobile service creation/deployment/execution platforms for networks beyond 3G [12].
 One of the main goals of Servery is to propose a services marketplace platform where Telco services can be executed, and where end users can search, browse and access the executed services.
-Note that services published in the Servery marketplace platform can also be executed in others platforms belonging, e.g., to the telecommunication operators themselves.
+Services published in the Servery marketplace platform can also be executed in others platforms belonging, e.g., to the telecommunication operators themselves.
+The services targeted in Servery are stateless services.

-The Figure 2 below shows an overview of Servery's context diagram, i.e., end users that are external actors of the system use Telco services provided by the Servery Marketplace Platform.
+The Figure 2 below shows the overview of Servery's context diagram, i.e., end users that are external actors of the system use Telco services provided by the Servery Marketplace Platform.